Travis McMichael Called Ahmaud Arbery the N-Word as He Lay Dying on the Ground: Witness

 When he saw Arbery “hauling ass” down their street in their Satilla Shores neighborhood, Gregory called out to his son to help chase him, Dial said on Thursday.

-At first, they tried to “pin” Arbery between their trucks, Dial said, pointing to DNA evidence linked to Arbery and witness statements.
+At first, they tried to “pin” Arbery between their trucks, Dial said, pointing to DNA evidence from Arbery found on Bryan’s truck and witness statements.

 Bryan’s video showed Arbery, who was unarmed, then being confronted by the McMichaels on the road.
-Following a short scuffle, Arbery was shot.
+Following a short scuffle, Travis shot Arbery three times, hitting Arbery in the chest, upper left portion of his chest, and his right wrist.

 “Travis McMichael said he knew from 30 to 40 yards away that Arbery wasn’t going to surrender,” Dial said on Thursday.